How is adverse possession relevant when buying a property?

 Changes brought about by the Land Registration Act 2002

-2. It is more likely that a registered proprietor will be able to prevent an application for adverse possession of their land being completed.
+- It is more likely that a registered proprietor will be able to prevent an application for adverse possession of their land from being completed.

-• It would be unconscionable because of an equity by estoppel for the registered proprietor to seek to dispossess the squatter and the squatter ought in the circumstances to be registered as proprietor wherein in some way the registered proprietor encouraged or allowed the squatter to believe that they owned the land in question and that the squatter acted to their detriment to the knowledge of the proprietor and hence it would be unconscionable for the proprietor to deny the squatter the rights which they believed they had.
+- It would be unconscionable because of equity by estoppel for the registered proprietor to seek to dispossess the squatter.
+And the squatter ought in the circumstances to be registered as proprietor wherein in some way the registered proprietor encouraged or allowed the squatter to believe that they owned the land in question and that the squatter acted to their detriment to the knowledge of the proprietor and hence it would be unconscionable for the proprietor to deny the squatter the rights which they believed they had.

-• the squatter is for some other reason entitled to be registered as proprietor such as under a will or intestacy of the deceased proprietor or where the squatter contracted to buy the land and paid the purchase price, but the legal estate was never transferred to them
+- The squatter is for some other reason entitled to be registered as proprietors such as under a will or intestacy of the deceased proprietor or where the squatter contracted to buy the land and paid the purchase price, but the legal estate was never transferred to them

 What will you need to prove?